ansible/django-gulp-nginx/README.md

 $ ansible-container init ansible.django-gulp-nginx
 ```

-From your new project directory, start the build process to create a local copy of the project images by running the following:
+Next, build a local copy of the project's images.
+From the new project directory, start the build process by running the following:

 ```
 # Create the container images
 $ ansible-container build
 ```

 The build process takes a few minutes to complete, taking longer the first time you run it.
-As it executes, task names will scroll across your terminal session marking its progression through the Ansible playbook, [main.yml](./blob/master/ansible/main.yml).
-Once completetd, you'll have a local set of images for your project.
+As it executes, task names will scroll across your session window marking its progression through the Ansible playbook, [main.yml](./blob/master/ansible/main.yml).

-Next, start the containers:
+Once completed, you'll have a local copy of the images, which you can use to create containers and run the application.
+When you're ready to start the application, run the following:

 ```
 # Start the containers
 $ ansible-container run
 ```

-The project's containers are now running, ready for you to begin building your app.
-To view the app, open a browser and go to [http://localhost:8080](http://localhost:8080).
-And to log into the django admin site, go to [http://localhost:8080/admin](http://localhost:8080/admin)
+The project's containers are now running, ready for building your new app.
+To view the app, open a browser and go to [http://localhost:8080](http://localhost:8080), where you'll see a simple "Hello World!" message.

 <h2 id="developing">Developing</h2>